Campus Police parking policy

 - Conference parking, special events parking, and all temporary parking requirements

-of the College are to be scheduled in writing and approved through College Police
+of the College are to be scheduled in writing and approved through Campus Police

 by the College sponsor or host.